muskan-mehrotra/beautifulsoup/apps/m3/M3-README.md

-# Milestone 3: Technical Defrief for SoupReplacer API for BeautifulSoup
+# Milestone 3: Technical Debrief for SoupReplacer API for BeautifulSoup

 ## Overview
 The **SoupReplacer** API extends BeautifulSoup to allow **tag name and attribute transformations during parsing**, similar in concept to `SoupStrainer`.
 Unlike the Milestone 2 version, which only supported simple tag replacements, this Milestone 3 version introduces a **flexible transformer-based approach**, enabling complex modifications to both tag names and attributes, as well as arbitrary side-effect transformations.